 "And that's all the story!"

 Hassan burst out laughing as he mounted his mule, and moved off.
 Muhammad kept watching him ride across the riverbed, then up the other bank.
 Soon Hassan went out of sight.
 Muhammad sighed.
 He stayed standing up there, wondering what to do.
-Should he go to Issa and risk a "scandal", now that Itto's father had warned him?
+Should he go to Issa and risk a "scandal", now that Yetto's father had warned him?
 Or should he go back to his shack and sleep?

 He went to his shack.
 He lay on his side.
 He closed his eyes and tried to sleep.
 But then he opened his eyes.
-Itto was too big for his eyes to contain.
-Itto had filled his eyes to bursting point.
+Yetto was too big for his eyes to contain.
+Yetto had filled his eyes to bursting point.
 That's why he opened his eyes.
-But Itto was not only inside his eyes.
+But Yetto was not only inside his eyes.
 She was before his eyes, everywhere he looked.
 The shack was full of her.
 So full of her that he could not stay there any longer.
 He picked himself up and put on his scandals and shuffled up to the pasture where he would meet up with Issa.